An Extract From The Book: Fish – Operation Electric Man By Kelvin Rush.

 I took another long deep breath…..

 ‘Well…..
-I lent some of the money to Goody.
-And he was gonna pay me back when he’d sold his Chopper bike.
-He did sell his Chopper bike, but then his dad found out and took the bike back, and returned the money.
+I lent some of the money to Goody, and he was gonna pay me back when he’d sold his Chopper bike.
+He did sell his Chopper bike, but then his dad found out and got the bike back, and returned the money.
 And the next thing ya know..…’ Robert cut me off sharply mid-sentence, raising his right hand only inches away from my face.
 ‘Stop right there Fish!
 I don’t want to know!
 I can guess what yav been up to, with those two numpties involved!’

 ‘Where’s dad now Rob?’
 I asked.